18F/10x-MLaaS/README.md

 This contains the original Jupyter Notebooks that developed the ham-spam classifier, which we've come to term the Ham-Spam Machine (HSM).

 ## HSM
 `app.py` is a command line interface version of the Ham-Spam Machine (HSM).
-Currently, it only classifies comments in response to the **Please tell us what you value most about this site** question.
+Currently, it only classifies comments in response to the **Please tell us what you value most about this site** question on the **site-wide version** of the survey.

 Before you can run the script, you'll need a `secrets.json` with your Qualtrics credentials placed within the root directory.
 You'll also need the training data (`model/training_data/train.csv`) and a list of profanity (`model/corpora/profanity.csv`).